'By the Sleepy Lagoon' - Selsey, Sidlesham and Sussex at its Southernmost

 You may need suncream and perhaps a sunhat if sunshine is forecast as the route offers little shade.
 Bring a light waterproof coat if rain is forecast.

 Bring swimwear and a towel if you want to swim.

 You will need a bus fare if coming by bus from Chichester.
 Cards are accepted.

 Food & drink

-Bring a packed lunch and plenty to drink, but there will be chance to buy ice creams, snacks and hot and cold and alcoholic drinks.
+You could bring a packed lunch and plenty to drink if you want, but there will be opportunities to buy ice creams, chips, snacks, and hot and cold and alcoholic drinks.